tldr-pages/tldr/pages/common/mongorestore.md

 > Utility to import a collection or database from a binary dump into a MongoDB instance.

-- Import database from folder containing bson data dump:
+- Import database from folder containing a bson data dump:

 `mongorestore -h {{database_host}} -d {{database_name}} {{path/to/folder}}`